raspberrypilearning/flappy-astronaut/worksheet.md

 		   x -= 1
    ```

-1. Save your code and then press *F5* to run it.
+1. Save your code and then press **F5** to run it.
 Type `draw_column()` in the Python shell to see it working.

 ![column](images/column.gif)

 ## Splitting the columns.

-The game would be a little tricky if each column is a solid wall of leds, so you need to add a gap.
-It would be a little easy if the gap was always in the same place, so you'll need some randomness to it's placement.
+The game would be a little tricky if each column is a solid wall of LEDs, so you need to add a gap into the column.
+It would be a little too easy if the gap was always in the same place, so you'll need some randomness to its placement.

 1. Add a line near the top of your file to get the `randint` function from `random`.
 This will generate random integers for you.